tbensky/PrologScheduling/README.md

 1. You don't have to go writing the search algorithms yourself, and

-2. Prolog makes supplying the data very natural and easy.
-The pattern you need somewhat easy, but not entirely so.
+2. Prolog makes specifying your data and pattern very natural and maybe easier than with a procedural language.
 Both are just parts of the actual Prolog code.
+I find specifying the data usually doable.
+The pattern, which will drive the search, much less so.

 I think people get hung up on the pattern they are looking for, and kind of expect Prolog to just "know" such things.
-In scheduling for example, there is no built in magic of Prolog like `make_a_schedule (X),` where you hit return and X will be a list of rooms and what classes can be placed into it.
+In scheduling for example, there is no built in magic of Prolog like `make_a_schedule(X),` where you hit return and X will be a list of rooms and what classes can be placed into it.
 You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, and some data structure that even models